-- The NMB will adopt procedures that ensure all hardware and software procurement is approved by the DOIS. - The DOIS will ensure that all hardware and software configurations are documented approved and monitored by Information and Communications Technology (ICT).
-This is inclusive of all approved devices, network hardware, and cloud resources. - In 2018, the NMB will rewrite the end-user device policy to reflect current concerns.
+- The NMB will adopt procedures that ensure all hardware and software procurement is approved by the DOIS. - The DOIS will ensure that all hardware and software configurations are documented approved and monitored.
+This isinclusive of all approved devices, network hardware, and cloud resources.